 - Want something really expensive?
 A few family members may be willing to go in on a gift together and share the cost.
-Or, ask for cash to help fund the big tag item so you don’t have to fund it all yourself.
+Or, ask for cash to help fund the big-tag item so you don’t have to pay for it all yourself.

 - Include gifts with a variety of price tags: When a friend or family member asks "what do you want for your birthday?", you have no way of knowing how much they're looking to spend on you.
 So don't side-swipe them with only high-ticket items!
-It's okay to include a few, as I just mentioned, but make sure there's a variety to fit everyone's budget!
+It's okay to include a few, but make sure there's enough variety to fit everyone's budget!

 Fun DIY Gift Ideas

 Know Exactly What You Want For Your Birthday!